dhchoi/ghost-theme-dhchoi/README.md

-# Minsper - A Ghost Theme for Single Bloggers
+# Minsper - A Ghost Theme for Personal Blogs

 ![Ghost](https://img.shields.io/badge/Ghost-0.7.x-brightgreen.svg?style=flat-square)

-A minimized and better-designed version of Casper for a single blogger.
+A minimized and better-designed version of Casper for personal blogs.
 A running demo of the theme can be found [here](http://www.dhchoi.com/).

 ## Features